-Concrete Couch is a local nonprofit that specializes in putting artistic touches on functional objects and making community volunteers an integral part of it.
-Recent Westside examples are the tiled concrete bases of lamp posts in Bancroft Park and a mural on an old wall by the Midland Trail in Vermijo Park.
+Recently contracted is Concrete Couch, a local nonprofit that specializes in putting artistic touches on functional objects and making community volunteers an integral part of it.
+Recent Westside examples are the tiled concrete bases of lamp posts in Bancroft Park and a painted/tiled mural on an old wall by the Midland Trail in Vermijo Park.

 Library Manager Jocelyne Sansing lauded Concrete Couch for its “extensive experience' in such projects and said she expects a “fabulous” design.
 “Their projects have consistently won awards, been well-received by clients and the community at large and have engaged the community to a high degree.”